 Plot 41 is located on the northeastern shore of Trout Lake in the Boundary Waters Canoe Area Wilderness (BWCAW) in St. Louis County (Figure 9).
 The Trout Lake Rx Fire was conducted in September, 2005 and totaled 9,867 acres of which approximately 3,860 acres are in the plot.
 The main purpose of the fire was to reduce fuel loads following the 4 July, 1999 blowdown event.
-Except for 1,250 acres in the northwest corner of the plot, Plot 41 was entirely impacted by the blowdown with damage increasing in a generally west to east direction.
+Except for 1,250 acres in the northwest corner of the plot, plot 41 was entirely impacted by the blowdown with damage increasing in a generally west to east direction.
 On 1,540 acres, wind damage was estimated at 10-33% of the standing timber.
 On 4,400 acres across the central and southern portions of the plot wind damage was estimated at 34-66% of the timber.
 In the northeastern corner of the plot, 1,290 acres suffered damage to 67-100% of the timber.
+This plot and the Twin Mitchell plot 117 are the only two habitat plots where white-tailed deer are regularly observed during the survey.

-Almost all moose observations on this plot for the period of this survey (2012-16) and including the 2010 population survey have been within the fire perimeter (Figure 9).
+Almost all moose observations on this plot for the period of 2012-18 have been within the fire perimeter (Figure 9, Schrage, 2017).
 Aerial observation suggests fire intensity across the plot was relatively light.
 Regeneration is a mix of primarily aspen, jack pine, spruce and upland brush across most of the upland portion of the plot.
 Oak is a prominent component of the regeneration where there are rock outcrops.
 The plot contains a diverse mix of residual live trees and dead snags resulting in a patchy mix of live and dead post-fire vegetation.
 Lowland conifer and brush were generally not affected by the Rx fire